mymonero/mymonero-core-js/README.md

 * This readme is located at `README.md`, and the license is located at `LICENSE.txt`.

+## Library Roadmap

+* Investigate replacing entire implementation with bindings to lightwallet API in official Monero core wallet C++

+## Library API Documentation

+*Coming soon*

 ## Building MyMoneroCoreCpp

+There's no need to build cryptonote_utils/MyMoneroCoreCpp as a build is provided, but if you were, for example, interested in adding a C++ function, you could use the information in this section to transpile them to JS.

 ### Install Emscripten SDK